Montimage/mmt-probe/test/forward/test-open5gs.md

 3. Start UERANSIM

 - Suppose that you installed open5Gs and UERANSIM and MMT in the same machine.
 And UERANSIM works ok with open5Gs
-  + Install open5gs

 - Start gNb: `./nr-gnb -c ../config/open5gs-gnb.yaml`

 - Start UE: `sudo ./nr-ue -c ../config/open5gs-ue.yaml`

 - Note:
     + If you see this message in gNb: `[ngap] [error] UE context not found with id: 1`, then: restart gNb by pressing Ctrl+c to stop it and start it again, and, restart UE
     + After some stop/start, open5Gs AFM crashed

 4. Execution logs